YouChan-William-Lee/dining_philosophers_and_producer_consumer/README.md

 To run the application:

-1. Unzip s3850825.zip file
+1. Unzip 's3850825.zip' file
 2. Move Makefile into s3850825 folder
-3. Type "make" on terminal
+3. Type 'make' on terminal
-4. Both a.c and c.c files will be compiled
+4. Both 'a.c' and 'c.c' files will be compiled
-5. Now, you can see a and c file
+5. Now, you can see 'a' and 'c' file
-6. Type "./a" to run a file or "./c" to run c file
+6. Type './a' to run 'a' file or './c' to run 'c' file